History of Charente: From Francis I to the Wars of Religion

 Francis I, the son of the Count of Angoulême, was born on September 12, 1494, in Cognac.
 He spent his early childhood in a court led by his mother, Louise of Savoy.
 After his coronation in 1515, Francis continued to show interest in his beloved Charente.
 He completed the drainage of the marshland north of Cognac and, around 1517, added a long facade facing the quays to Cognac Castle.
 His sister, Marguerite of Orléans, also known as Marguerite of Angoulême, who was the mother of Jeanne d'Albret and the grandmother of the future king Henry IV, had close ties to the Protestants.
 Due to this connection, Francis did not persecute them at the beginning of the Reformation.
 In February 1514, he elevated the county of Angoulême to a duchy-peerage, combining it with the lands and lordships of Jarnac, Châteauneuf, Montignac, and Bassac.
-He then granted it to his mother, Louise of Savoy, who managed it until her passing on September 22, 1531.
+He then granted it to his mother, Louise of Savoy, who managed it until her death on September 22, 1531.